Forward Ventures

 Venture Round in 2007

-Concurrent Thinking Limited, based in Warwick, United Kingdom, specializes in the design and implementation of large-scale computing infrastructures and software tailored for high-performance computing.
-The company offers innovative solutions for data center infrastructure management, including concurrentCOMMAND, which interfaces with various management systems to identify energy-saving opportunities, and concurrentCONTROL, a platform for comprehensive monitoring of power, environmental conditions, servers, and operating systems within data centers.
-Additionally, Concurrent Thinking provides essential support and maintenance services to enhance operational efficiency.
-The company serves a diverse clientele, including those in IT, environmental sectors, finance, and facilities management.
-Established in 2009 and originally named Retromaze Limited, it rebranded to Concurrent Thinking in June 2010.
+Concurrent Thinking Limited is a company based in Warwick, United Kingdom, specializing in the design and implementation of large-scale computing infrastructures and software tailored for high-performance computing.
+The firm offers a range of data center infrastructure management solutions, including concurrentCOMMAND, which interfaces with facilities management and IT systems to optimize energy efficiency, and concurrentCONTROL, a platform that monitors power, environmental conditions, servers, and operating systems within data centers.
+Additionally, Concurrent Thinking provides support and maintenance services to its clients, which include IT, environmental, and financial sectors, as well as facilities management.
+Established in 2009 and formerly known as Retromaze Limited, the company rebranded in June 2010 to reflect its focus on innovative system management solutions suitable for next-generation data centers.

 Sequel Pharmaceuticals